jordanofoster/ntu-obsidian-notes/ITEC20231 - Network Design & Admin/Lecture 10 - Managing the Network.md

 ##### Some snags

-- No licence control is performed - so Published software had better be on a site licence.
+- No licence control is performed - so published software had better be on a site licence.
-- Need to plan carefully how to structure the software e.g.
+- Need to plan carefully how to structure the software e.g. common packages to be assigned to computers, specific ones to be assigned to different user groups etc., otherwise might have too many GPOs to manage
+- If users need admin privilege to install, risky!
+Can configure installer to "always install elevated", but this also poses a security risk.

+#### Microsoft Software Licensing

+- Needs care in Windows networks
+- Need to consider whether Per User or Per Device is the most cost-effective way.
+	- Also, might need to buy additional Client Access Licences for Remote Desktop Services if remote users log in to a server
+- Each 2008+ Server computer runs a Licence Logging service, which keeps track.
+- The information is replicated to a Site Licence Server
+- Can maintain licence information for file, print services, IIS, RDS, Exchange, SQL Server etc.

+#### Process to maintain licences

+- Identify Site Licence Server (normally first domain controller in a site)
+- Administer licences using Licensing in Administrative Tools
+- To add new licences, select New Licence, and specify added
+- Alternatively, use 3rd party tool that can also handle other licences e.g. volume
+- Monitor licence status regularly